Bashford-Rogers-lab/Bulk_Repertoire_Analysis/README.md

 •	Ensure access to Local_immune_repertoire_annotator_1.0.py from:
 o	ANNOTATION_OF_TCRs_CDR3_REGIONS/Local_immune_repertoire_annotator_1.0.py
 ## 1. FLASH:
-•	Download current version from https://ccb.jhu.edu/software/FLASH/
+•	Download current version from [here](https://ccb.jhu.edu/software/FLASH/).
 •	Unpack.
 ## 2. CD-HIT(3):
-•	Download current CD-HIT from: http://bioinformatics.org/cd-hit/
+•	Download current CD-HIT from [here](http://bioinformatics.org/cd-hit/).
-•	Unpack the file with “tar xvf cd-hit-XXX.tar.gz --gunzip”
+•	Unpack the file with:
+`tar xvf cd-hit-XXX.tar.gz --gunzip`
-•	Change dir by “cd cd-hit-2006”
+•	Change dir by:
+`cd cd-hit-2006`
-•	Compile the programs by “make”
+•	Compile the program by:
+`make`
 ## 3. Quasr(4):
-•	Download current version from: https://sourceforge.net/projects/quasr/
+•	Download current version from [here](https://sourceforge.net/projects/quasr/).
 ## 4. Blast:
-•	Download current version from: https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download
+•	Download current version from [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
 •	For users of Rescomp (BMRC, Oxford) please not this is already installed so you do not need to perform this stage.
 ## 5. Python Modules:
 Ensure that the following python modules are installed.
-Note for Rescomp (BMRC, Oxford) users: These modules are already available using the Rescomp ‘module load’ system and need not be installed locally.
-However to enable access to these modules (load) you MUST run analysis using the BCR_TCR_Wrapper_Cluster.sh job submission script.
+**Note for Rescomp (BMRC, Oxford) users: These modules are already available using the Rescomp ‘module load’ system and need not be installed locally.
+However to enable access to these modules (load) you MUST run analysis using the BCR_TCR_Wrapper_Cluster.sh job submission script.**
 •	Sys
 •	Collections
 •	Os